 - 100 g Castor Sugar

-100g egg whites (old ones if you can, approx 4 eggs are needed for this)
+- 100g egg whites (old ones if you can, approx four eggs are needed for this)

 - Weigh out the 100 grams of caster sugar and set aside for later.

 - Mill the almonds with the icing sugar for 30 seconds on speed 10 and set aside.

 - Thoroughly clean out your TM bowl, lid and butterfly.
 The method I use is to take it all apart, wash and put it back together.
 Dry the contacts underneath and place it back into the cradle with the butterfly in place.

-- If you're still not confident that all the oil from the nuts has gone, fill the TM bowl with about a liter of water and approx. 100ml of vinegar.
+- If you're still not confident that all the oil from the nuts has gone, fill the TM bowl with about a litre of water and approx. 100ml of vinegar.
 Set to speed 3 at Varoma temp for 5 mins.

 - Once it’s done pour the contents out over the lid and leave to dry on a drying rack.
-This shouldn’t take too long as the TM bowl should be hot and I would prefer to air dry but if you’re in a hurry use a fresh clean tea towel.
+This shouldn’t take too long to the TM bowl should be hot, and I would prefer to air dry but if you’re in a hurry use a fresh, clean tea towel.

-- At this stage remove the whites from the TM bowl into another clean bowl and add 1/3 of your tant pour tant, once this is mixed through add the rest.
+- At this stage remove the whites from the TM bowl into another clean bowl and add ⅓ of your

 - Once the consistency is right, fill your piping bag fitted with an 8mm tip and pipe into rounds on a Silpat mat or baking sheet.